Feb 27, 2026

 Eyes

-Their eyes are round and prominent, with colors varying from blue to gold, copper, and orange.
+Their eyes are round and prominent, with colors including deep gold, copper, green, and blue.

 Ears